-Students in Year 10 and 11 undertake two separate subjects with the English department, IGCSE First Language English and IGCSE English Literature.
-These two subjects directly build upon the skills pupils have acquired during their earlier studies.
+Students in Year 10 and 11 undertake two separate subjects during their English lessons: IGCSE First Language English and IGCSE English Literature.
+These two subjects directly build upon the skills pupils have acquired during their earlier studies at Key Stage Three.